National Forklift Safety Day rounds off 2024 campaign with focus on preventing accidents

 All these resources are available to download from the NFSD website – www.nationalforkliftsafetyday.co.uk

-David Goss, Technical Director, UKMHA said: “The radical approach we have taken for the 2024 NFSD campaign has enabled us to give an in-depth focus on this vitally important issue – what to do in the event of an incident.
-The extended duration of the campaign has seen the UKMHA provide a wealth of crucial information that will enhance workplace safety and minimise the impact of an incident.
+David Goss, Technical Director, UKMHA said: “The radical approach we have taken has enabled us to provide detailed information about what to do in the event of an incident.
+The extended duration of the campaign has seen the UKMHA provide a wealth of crucial resource that will enhance workplace safety and minimise the impact of an incident.